liebki/GithubNet/README.md

 For a demonstration of the library's functionality, refer to the included `GithubNetDemo` project.

+## To-Do

+- Crawl every repository from a user, currently only the first page is crawled so these are not all repositories of a user.

 ## License 📜

 GithubNet is licensed under the GNU General Public License v3.0.